*As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-The stainless steel stove hood, which has never work, and the upper cabinets were removed and the soffit was knocked down.
+The stainless steel stove hood, which never worked, and the upper cabinets were removed and the soffit was knocked down.

 Before we tackled the stove hood we built a brand new cabinet around the refrigerator, which gave us a ton of storage that we didn’t have before.
 You can read more about this project here.

-Anyway, we ended up using the stainless steel hood as a base for our diy hood.
-Mr. C took all the stainless off and reused the “guts”, which saved us some money.
-Reusing part of the old hood wasn’t easy to do but the mister figured it out and made it work.
+Instead of buying a new and expensive custom one, we ended up using the stainless steel hood as a base for our DIY hood.
+We took all the stainless off and reused the “guts”, which saved us some money.
+There were no instructions on how to do this but we figured it out and made it work.

-Since the old one was never vented, we added the ductwork to vent it outside.
+Since the old hood wasn’t vented, we had to add ductwork to vent it outside.

-This ended up being one of the tougher projects to do in this kitchen.
-The challenge was to make a hood that angled out, instead of straight up to the ceiling, so figuring out the angles with the wood and getting it all to fit and look good was the tough part.
+The challenge for this project was to make a hood that angled out, instead of straight up to the ceiling, so figuring out the angles with the wood and getting it all to fit and look good was the tough part.

 The molding also took a bit of time to work out.
 The hubs didn’t want to use nails or screws so we had to glue it.

 The last step was to put a fresh coat of the same paint I used on all the cabinets, Benjamin Moore White Dove, Advance, Satin.